microsoft-miroos/azure-docs/articles/virtual-network-manager/how-to-view-applied-configurations.md

 ## Virtual network visibility

-Once your configuration has been deployed by Virtual Network Manager, you can view the applied configuration from the virtual network resource.
+Effective network group membership and applied configurations can be viewed on the per viritual network level.

+### Applied Configurations

 1. Go to your virtual network resource and select **Network Manager** under *Settings*.
 On the Connectivity tab, you'll see all the connectivity configurations the virtual network is associated with.